 As a Rocket Lawyer member, you can make edits, download it as a Word document or PDF file, and/or print it out.
 In order to finalize your Power of Attorney, it needs to be signed.
 Your agent(s), care providers, and other impacted parties should receive copies of the final document.

 Does a Medical Power of Attorney need to be notarized, witnessed, or recorded in Iowa?

 The specifications and restrictions governing PoA forms vary by state; however, in Iowa, your document will need the signatures of two witnesses and a notary public.
 The witnesses to your PoA form shouldn't be your healthcare provider or their employees.
 Only one of the witnesses may be a relative (including your spouse or any adopted children).
 As a basic standard, your witness(es) must not be under 18 years old, and none of them should also be your PoA agent.

-See Iowa Healthcare Power of Attorney law: Chapter 144B
+See Iowa Medical/Healthcare Power of Attorney law: Chapter 144B